dazinator/DotNet.Cabinet/README.md

 ```

-Now, when you are using the cabinet, it will have read access to any files provided by the additional `IFileProvider,
-those files will be unified with the files from the `cabinetStorage` (in this case a `PhysicalFileStorageProvider`) and
+Now, when you are using this cabinet, it's virtual directory will allow you to access any files provided by the additional `IFileProvider` that we passed in, in this case `GoogleDrive` and `OneDrive` - and thats in addition to the files that are already provided from the underlying Storare provider (in this case a `PhysicalFileStorageProvider`) and
-that constitues the virtual directory for the cabinet.
+that constitues the complete virtual directory for the cabinet.

 ## Hooking up with ASP.NET static files